pic

 @code_warntype foo(x) # type stable

-Self-contained functions offer advantages that extend beyond performance gains: they enhance readability, predictability, testability, and reusability.
-These benefits were briefly considered in a previous section, and come from an interpretation of functions as embodying a specific task.
+Self-contained functions offer advantages that extend beyond performance gains: they promote clarity, predictability, testability, and reusability.
+These benefits were briefly introduced in a previous section, where functions were framed as units that embody a specific task.

 Achieving Type Stability With Global Variables